3-Dudes/Project-V/README.md

     Project-Vector, shortened to Project-V, is a ranged fighting game where two players have the chance to show their true fighting style by utilizing ranged combat in colorful and chaotic arenas, with a cast from Universal's beloved franchise: <strong> Despicable Me </strong>.
 Each player will have their own moveset consisting of a primary fire, an alt fire, three abilities, and an ultimate ability.
-Mastery of this moveset will guarantee victory on the battlefield.
-Utilize the moveset for your player to your opponent's health down to zero and you will be guaranteed victorious!
+Utilize this moveset for your player in order to your knock your opponent's health down to zero and be considered victorious!
   </body>
 </html>